JulieW23/GradApp/deliverables/iteration-02.plan.md

   * designed user work flow(s)
   * follow-up questions:
     * should we create administrator users?
+    * how should teachers register for the app? how should parents register and become associated with a class? how should students be enrolled in a class?
     * team roles?
 * Meeting 3:
   * assigned team roles